Sikang-Hu/Notes/LeetCode/basic.md

 ### Proof

 Suppose there is such a subarray, if its product is negative, if its left side or right side is negative, it can always expend one more element to get a positive result.
-If both the left and right are positive, it can just disregard this subarray, to pick the bigger positive number.
+If both the left and right are negative, it can just disregard this subarray, to pick the bigger positive number.

 If the subarray is positive.
 If its left or right is positive, it can always expand one more element to get a larger product.
 If both left and right are negative, it can expand in two side to get a larger product.